stargazingv3/auto-muter/README.md

 The application uses `pyannote.audio` for speaker diarization to distinguish between different speakers in real-time.
 When the target speaker is detected, it sets the volume of just that tab to 0.
 When the target speaker stops talking, the audio is unmuted.

+### Similarity threshold

+- The system computes cosine similarity between the live audio embedding and each enrolled speaker embedding.
+- For non-matching audio, similarity is typically very close to 0; for similar audio it commonly ranges from about 0.1 and above.
+- The default threshold is set to 0.2 where users can increase or decrease the value to control how aggressive the muting is.
+Improving the similarity score calculation is future work.

 ## TODO Checklist

 ### Infrastructure & Performance